15 minute salted chocolate chunk cookies (GF & VEGAN)

 3. Mix all dry ingredients in a large bowl

-4. Add the wet ingredients and stir well
+4. Add the wet ingredients and mix well until a fairly wet batter forms

-5. Squeeze a tablespoon amount of the dough into a flat ball and place on the tray
+5. Roll a tablespoon amount of the dough in your hands, place on the tray and lightly press flat

-7. Continue steps #5 and #6 until the dough is used up, leaving 2cm between each cookie
+6. Continue steps #5 until the dough is used up, leaving 2cm between each cookie

 7. Bake for 10 minutes

-9. Top with sea salt flakes whilst hot then leave to set for about 5 minutes (optional)
+9. Leave to set for about 5 minutes

 FREQUENTLY ASKED QUESTIONS